unisonweb/olddocsite/_includes/unisontour.markdown

 **scratch.u**
 ```
+use .base

 square : Nat -> Nat
 square x = x * x
 ```

 This defines a function called `square`.
 It takes an argument called `x` and it returns `x` multiplied by itself.

+The first line, `use .base`, tells Unison that you want to use short names for the base libraries in this file (which allows you to say `Nat` instead of having to say `base.Nat`).

 When you save the file, Unison replies: